hutgib2/Challenge-Text-Editor/README.md

 ## Links
 -   The URL of the functional, deployed application: https://pure-harbor-87285-3052a2b8bba0.herokuapp.com/

--   The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project:
+-   The URL of the GitHub repository: https://github.com/hutgib2/Challenge-Text-Editor

 ## Credits